stankudrow/S21_MatrixPlusPlus/README.md

 # s21_matrix++

-The enhancement of the School 21 MatrixPlus project.
+The enhancement of the School21 Matrix+ project.

 ## General information